antononcube/Raku-EBNF-Grammar/README-work.md

 - In many cases the parsing with "EBNF::Grammar" is much faster than "FunctionalParsers".
   - The conjecture of that that is would be case was the one of the motivations for implementing of "EBNF::Grammar".

+- The package "Grammar::TokenProcessing" can translate Raku grammars into EBNFs.

+- Both "FunctionalParsers" and "EBNF::Grammar" can translate EBNFs into Raku grammars.

 ------